Selectboard Meeting Minutes – 8/1/24

 Old Business

-Appointment Notice: Mr. Dalessio moved that John Peska be appointed to another three-year term on the Conservation Commission.
+2022 Financial Audit: Mr. Dalessio moved that the chair sign the Representation Letter for the 2022 financial audit.
 Seconded by Ms. Vose.
-With Mr. Dalessio, Ms. Vose and Ms. Mayberry in favor, the motion was approved.
+With Mr. Dalessio, Ms. Vose and Ms. Mayberry in favor, the motion was approved, and Ms. Mayberry signed the Representation Letter for the 2022 audit.

 New Business

-Mr. Dalessio moved to enter into Non-Public Session pursuant to RSA 91-A:3 II (a) (b) at 7:09 PM.
-Ms. Vose seconded.
-With Mr. Dalessio, Ms. Vose and Ms. Mayberry in favor, the motion was approved.
+Ms. Vose moved to enter into Non-Public Session pursuant to RSA 91-A:3 II (b) at 7:15 PM.
+Mr. Dalessio seconded.
+With Ms. Vose, Mr. Dalessio and Ms. Mayberry in favor, the motion was approved.

 Mr. Dalessio moved that the Non-Public Session Minutes be sealed.
 Seconded by Ms. Vose.
 With Mr. Dalessio, Ms. Vose and Ms. Mayberry in favor, the motion was approved.